-- 1. A: SFHA where no base flood elevation is provided. - 2.
-A#: Numbered A zones (e.g., A7 or A14), SFHA with a base flood elevation. - 3.
-AE: SFHA with a base flood elevation. - 4.
+- 1. -A: SFHA where no base flood elevation is provided. - 2.
+A#: Numbered A zones (e.g., A7 or A14), SFHA with a base flood elevation. - 3.2. -AE: SFHA with a base flood elevation. - 4.3.
 AO: SFHA subject to inundation by shallow flooding usually resulting from sheet flow on sloping terrain, with average depths between one and three feet.
-Average flood depths are shown. - 5.
+Average flood depths are shown. - 5.4.
 AH: SFHA subject to inundation by shallow flooding (usually areas of ponding) with average depths between one and three feet.
 Base flood elevations are shown. - 6.
 B: The area between the SFHA and the 500-year flood of the primary source of flooding.
 It may also be an area with a local, shallow flooding problem or an area protected by a levee. - 7.
-C: An area of minimal flood hazard, as above the 500-year flood level of the primary source of flooding.
-B and C zones may have flooding that does not meet the criteria to be mapped as a special flood hazard area, especially ponding and local drainage problems. - 8.
-D: Area of undetermined but possible flood hazard. - 9. -X: The area outside the mapped SFHA. - 10.
-Shaded X: The same as a Zone B, in subsection (NN)(6) of this section above.
+C: An area of minimal flood hazard, as above the 500 year flood level of the primary source of flooding.
+B and C zones may have flooding that does not meet the criteria to be mapped as a special flood hazard area, especially pending and local drainage problems. - 8.5.
+D: Area of undetermined but possible flood hazard. - 9.6.
+X: The area outside the mapped SFHA with a low risk of flooding. - 7.
+Shaded X: An area of moderate risk of flooding from the base flood, and defined as: - a. areas of shallow (i.e., less than 1 foot) flooding; - b.
+0.2% chance (or 500-year) flooding; - c. has a drainage area less than 1 sq. mile; or - a.d. areas protected by a levee.
+The same as a Zone B, in subsection (NN)(6) of this section.